EmbySupport/Emby.Docs/Library-Setup.md

 To have Emby monitor changes to files and addition of content, real-time monitoring should be enabled.

+> [!Important]
-NB.
-This option is only available on supported filesystems.
+> This option is only available on supported file systems.
+You should restart your Emby Server after changing this option

 ## Subtitles